jaeyk/covid19antiasian/README.md

 ## Topic modeling [[R Markdown](https://github.com/jaeyk/covid19antiasian/blob/master/code/05_topic_modeling.Rmd)]

 However, analyzing the Tweets related to Wuhan, Chinese, or Wuhan is challenging because in this case what key words imply is not obvious.
 If someone tweeted 'Chinese flu' or 'Kung flu', the political and racial context is relatively clear.
 However, if someone tweeted about 'COVID-19' and 'China', it could be about the country, the virus, anti-Asian sentiment, or something else.
 In other words, many latent themes exist within these Tweets.
 We need to distinguish these themes to make an inference about these tweets.
 To do so, I employed a machine learning technique called topic modeling.
 Simply put, I assumed that these themes (or topics) are the clusters of tweets and I can identify these topics based on how words in different tweets hang together.
 Within identical topics, the most frequent words should be similar, Between different topics, the most frequent words should be different.
 An algorithm, such as Latent Dirichlet Allocation (LDA), estimates these properties.
 Using the `stm` package in R, I found that, in this case, three would be the optimal number of topics.
-I simplified and functionalized Julia Silge's tidy text tutorial to accomplish this.
+I simplified and functionalized [Julia Silge's stm tutorial](https://juliasilge.com/blog/evaluating-stm/) to accomplish this.

 <img src = "https://github.com/jaeyk/covid19antiasian/blob/master/outputs/k_search_diag.png" width = 500>